ThomasProbyn/thomasprobyn.github.io/markdown/blogs/ideas/justifying_javascript.md

 `If you cannot see the clock here, enable JavaScript and try again.`

 I didn't feel it necessary to give the users detailed instructions as the sort of people using this site generally don't need them.
 They're the sort of people who are already all-to-used to seeing infinitely spinning wheels, and questioning whatever ungodly force it was that ever lead them to disable JavaScript.

+This isn't a new idea either - many websites do already do this which is fantastic.
+Google Maps even had a little easter egg hidden in the NoScript page!
+What I am slightly annoyed about is the prevalence of websites which *don't* adhere to this sort of thing.
+It's something you only really notice when you do feel the need to disable JavaScript and have a poke around the web.
+What I think should happen is more sites should have an obligation to their users to serve them the information they want, regardless of the format they choose to view it on.
+A standard of sorts could be helpful, and so:

 ## The proposal